 In the end: I voted analog.
 Nothing like all the "ooos" and "aaahhs" when you bring in an MH4

-in one basket, the flexibility in having so many things available in one package makes it soooooo much more useful than an analog console.
+See, even with the 02R, while there is that nervousness in having so many eggs in onebasket, the flexibility in having so many things available in one package makes it soooooo much more useful than an analog console.

 With digital, you can have dynamics processing on every channel if you need it, a graphic display of the EQ curve on your parametrics channel EQs, built in delay on the outputs, built in effects processing, etc.

 To do what I do with the 02R, I'd need a rack full of outboard gear with an analog console.
 Have you seen the massive FOH racks that most musicals tour with?
 On my last tour, "The Full Monty", we had one single FOH rack, which consisted of ClearCom, a CD Burner, two MiniDisc players, and some video gear.
 ALL of the system processing happened right in the PM1D, which made for a smaller FOH setup, a quicker load-in, and a lighter truck pack.

 So yeah, I like digital.
 Not to say that I don't love a nice analog console, or that I think digital is perfect.
 But it definitely has its benefits, and it's here to stay.

 Digidesign Venue looks like a really great digital solution for live audio.
 I still works analog if the CPU crashes.
 There was a really good review of it in FOH not that long ago.
 In my opinion, digital is the way to go with large shows, even thought I've never really used a digital board.